What is Community Property in a California Divorce? Top family law attorneys explain

 These statutory definitions and presumptions apply unless the character of an asset has been altered by the parties’ agreement (premarital or during marriage), the parties’ conduct, or how title was taken.
 Furthermore, the characterization of each asset as separate property or community property can depend on when and where it was acquired, the source of funds used to acquire or improve the asset, actions taken by either or both parties that affect its character, and any applicable special presumptions.
-Discuss these in further detail with an experienced Los Angeles divorce lawyer.
+Discuss these in further detail with an experienced Los Angeles top family law attorney

 What is Community Property?